Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 You must have a 2.0 in your major.
 Check with your department since some departments allow no D credits.
 No more than 18 credits of D or D+ can be applied toward the degree requirement.

-The assigned credits and appropriate designator can be used to fulfill requirements for your degree.
+The assigned credits and appropriate designator can be used to fulfill the requirements for your degree.
 For example, getting a score of 5 on the AP BC Calculus exam means that you have 8 credits of math, equivalent to 110.108 and 110.109, and Q distribution credit.
 If the math requirement for your major is 20 credits including 110.108 and 110.109, then you need to complete the remaining 12 credits required for your major.

 You must be a full-time student in your final (8th) semester at Hopkins.
 If your final semester is your 9th or 10th, you will be allowed to enroll in fewer than 12 credits and pay per credit.

-The WSE Assistant Dean for Undergraduate Academic Affairs may allow students to walk in the commencement ceremony if the student and department can show that the student only needs one or two more courses to complete his/her degree and that the student is enrolled in those courses during Summer Session.
+The WSE Assistant Dean for Undergraduate Academic Advising may allow students to walk in the commencement ceremony if the student and department can show that the student only needs one or two more courses to complete his/her degree and that the student is enrolled in those courses during Summer Session.

 Students only receive one diploma for their undergraduate endeavors even if they complete more than one major.
 According to the Catalog: A student with a double major receives the degree (BA/BS) associated with the student’s primary major.
 Completing a second major does not entitle the student to a second degree.
 The completion of additional majors is recorded on the transcript and diploma.
 When completing a double major, students need only satisfy the distribution requirement affiliated with the school of their primary major.